Salomons - CCCU

 Psychology undergraduate degree

-A 1st or 2:1 psychology degree is essential if you have an undergraduate degree only.
+A 1st or 2:1 Psychology degree is essential if you have an undergraduate degree only.

-If you have a 2:2 psychology undergraduate degree you will be considered if you hold a completed relevant PhD or a completed relevant Masters Degree and meet at least one of the following criteria:
+If you have a 2:2 Psychology undergraduate degree you will be considered if you hold a completed relevant PhD or a completed relevant Masters Degree and meet at least one of the following criteria:

 • Obtained an overall score 65% or above as demonstrated on your transcript